 We have to make sure that each polling district has somewhere that electors can go and vote.
 If there isn’t a suitable building to use as a polling station, or an area to put a temporary building for electors to vote in, then we can send electors to a polling station in the neighbouring polling district.

-The review will take place in two stages.
+The review took place in two stages.
 The first stage was to gather information and feedback on the current polling places and polling stations.
 We have now considered all feedback and have made recommendations about whether polling stations should remain the same or should change.